chineseperson0645/CS30-major-project/README.md

 The song "Guren no Yumiya Tv Size Ver." by "Linked Horizon" is used in the opening introduction of the game.
 Used under Fair Dealing for educational purposes only in a "not for profit" academic context.

-All portions of this work is intented to be displayed in a "not for profit" academic context ONLY.
+All portions of this work is intented to be displayed and used in a "not for profit" academic context ONLY.
 All other usages are prohibted.